MakeSchool-Tutorials/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

 > That should do the trick.
 This ensures all variables are not nil and then sets the objects with the Note data.

 #Sharing Note Data

-How can we send the Note information across to this controller?
+How can we send the note information across to this controller?

 Well, once you've implemented the segue functionality, then when a segue is being prepared you can override the functionality and perform your own actions.
-In this case we will override the `prepareForSegue` functionality, check for the `ShowExistingNote` identifier and then set our `Note` variable in our `Note Display View Controller` with the currently selected `Note` in our `Table View`.
+In this case we will override the `prepareForSegue` functionality, check for the *ShowExistingNote* identifier and then set our *Note* variable in our *Note Display View Controller* with the currently selected *Note* in our *Table View*.
 Sound easy? :)

 > [action]
 > Open `NotesViewController.swift` and add the following code at the end of our class (before the extensions).